FlavourSys/user-manual/project-list/index.rst

 Switch Between Project and Asset View
 ***********************

-To switch between the project and the asset view just check or uncheck the “projects” and “assets” checkboxes below the search field.
+To switch between the project and the asset view just check or uncheck the "projects" and "assets" checkboxes below the search field.
 If both checkboxes are enabled Strawberry will show projects and assets in the list.

 .. figure:: images/switch-project-asset.png
 	:align: center